brimoran/RDataViz/README.md

 # RDataViz
-A collection of data viz in R
+A collection of data viz in R.